gotchoices/MyCHIPs/doc/learn-tally.md

 move your latest valid index number forward (but not back) to that number.

 See [this section](learn-lift.md#lift-states) for more on treatment of chits that belong to a lift transaction.

-### Chit States
-(Version 0 protocol)
-The state of a chit can be looked at from several different angles, depending on what is needed.

-- **State Machine**:
-The view field "state" tells us a state name, based on the values of various physical fields in the chit record.
-This field is slower because it is computed, but it really only needs to be consulted when considering whether various state changes are allowable.

-- **Status**:
-There is a physical field called "status" which should tell us whether a chit should be considered when computing the tally total.
-Available values
-are: void (disregard), pend (include in projected balance), clsd (include in available balance).

-- **Verified**:
-If a chit includes a hash and a chain index, it has been added to the local hash chain.
-But it might not yet be verified.
-If its index is less than or equal to the "verified" field of the tally, then it is verified and should be considered irrevocable.

 <br>[Next - The Credit Lift](learn-lift.md)
 <br>[Back to Index](README.md#contents)